attestate/delegator2/readme.txt

 --------------

-- Indexers are recommended to ignore valid delegations where the `address from`, `address to` and the transaction receipt's "from" property are the same address to avoid cycles.
+- Indexers are recommended to ignore valid delegations where the `address from`, `address to` and the event's "sender" parameter are the same address to avoid cycles.
 - The transaction running the eth-call and its payload are not replayable on other chains as the chain ID is part of the EIP-712 domain separator.
 They